 - CON: Possible upfront costs

-An unexpected trip to the doctor may be a bit expensive, especially if they don't accept direct bill settlement from the insurance company, and the patient is left having to pay the bill on the spot.
-If the doctor doesn't accept direct bill settlement, the patient is expected to pay for the consultation and any other services provided at the time of visit, including prescriptions for medication.
-These medical bills can usually be reimbursed by the insurance company, but that surprise medical bill can come as a shock for those living on a budget.
+An unexpected trip to the doctor may end up being rather expensive, especially if the facility or doctor doesn't accept direct bill settlement from insurance companies.
+If this is the case, the patient is expected to pay for the consultation and any other services provided at the time of visit up front, including prescriptions for medication.
+These medical bills are usually reimbursed by the insurance company, but the upfront payment can come as a shock for those living on a budget.

 Accommodation in Singapore

-Much of the housing in Singapore comes in high-rise condo or apartment form.
+Much of the housing in Singapore comes in the form of high-rise condos or apartments.
 Even those that live in a freestanding home will find that backyards are rarities, but there are lots of green spaces and parks around the island to make up for it.

 + PRO: Lots of options

-Whether expats want to rent an HDB (government-owned) flat or a privately owned condo, they’ll have loads of options, as high-rise developments are still springing up all over Singapore.
-Most of the privately owned condos and apartments, especially the new ones, have amenities such as pools, playgrounds, gyms and function rooms included on site.
+Whether expats want to rent a HDB (government-owned) flat or a privately owned condo, they’ll have loads of options, as high-rise developments are still springing up all over Singapore.
+Most of the privately-owned condos and apartments, especially the new ones, have amenities such as pools, playgrounds, gyms and function rooms included on site.
 Landed homes (similar to single family homes in the US) can be found in the suburbs.

 - CON: Rent is expensive

-Because land and space on the island are at a premium, rent in Singapore can be exorbitant.
+Because space on the island is at a premium, rent in Singapore can be exorbitant.
 Expect to pay more for a place closer to the city centre, Orchard Road, Holland Village, and other desirable neighbourhoods.
 Expats willing to move further away from the central parts of town just might score a good deal.